 1. Dutch homes, by design, attract less clutter because storage space is visible.
-Most Dutch homes don’t have an attic.
-Closets aren’t built in, so wardrobes are more common.
+Many Dutch homes don’t have an attic.
+Closets aren’t necessarily built in, so wardrobes are more common.
 Garages are either nonexistent or small.

 You know that place, maybe under the bed, in the attic, or the garage, or the spare bedroom closet where things get put?
 “Out of sight out of mind” feeds clutter.

 Seeing all the things you have prevents clutter and junk accumulation, as well as meaningless shopping.